mrismanaziz/Reforestation/README.md

-## What do birds give out on Halloween?
-Tweets.
+## Don’t interrupt someone working intently on a puzzle.
+Chances are, you’ll hear some crosswords.